Junior Toothpaste: Complaint about parabens and polysorbate causing cancer?

 Q ) I have recently looked on the back of your toothpastes to find there are a bunch of unhealthy ingredients your aloe and propolis had parabens and I believe your children’s one too they say safe to swallow but if you research polysorbate 20 it’s a carcinogen which cause cancer my son has been using this for 4yrs swallowing cancer causing ingredients I don’t think it is ethical to call yourself natural or a natural product when you are using all these horrid ingredients!
 Please make your customers aware that they are using parabens and in bold do not swallow your products are not safe to swallow!!

 I hope you understand.
-My children and many others also “ate” the fluoride free toothpaste throughout their infancy and loved it.
+Many children “ate” the fluoride free toothpaste throughout their infancy and loved it.
 As a consequence they developed perfect teeth, like so many other young adults who have become Nature Fresh fans.

 Parabens are in a lot of natural foods